The Ultimate Guide to Instagram Grid Layouts

 - How to Edit Your Photos with Sked

 Do you have no idea what this Instagram grid layout is?
 No worries!
 In this article, we’ll introduce 9 types of grid layouts.
 Read on to find out everything you need to know.
-And don’t forget, Sked can help you plot out your grid, no matter which type you’re working on.
+And don’t forget, Sked’s grid layout app for Instagram can help you plot out your grid, no matter which type you’re working on.

 All you have to do is create a few draft posts and then click on the planner icon on the homepage.
-From there, just drag your drafts across onto the planner (see below) and start plotting your grid by following the 9 layout examples in this article.
+From there, just drag your drafts across onto the grid layout app for Instagram (see below) and start plotting your grid by following the 9 layout examples in this article.